JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/index.md

 ---
-title: 02-Lifecycle of a Project – Home
+title: "Lifecycle of a Project"
-description: Course portal and knowledge base overview for the 5(+1) Process Groups in the Project Management Lifecycle.
+description: "Portal for the project lifecycle: prerequisites, initiating, planning, executing, monitoring/controlling, and closing."
-tags:
+tags: [cmpa3302, project-management, pmp, lifecycle]
-  - cmpa3302
-  - project-management
-  - pmp
 draft: false
-date: 2025-09-23
+date: "2025-09-29"
-permalink: /kb/lifecycle-index/
 enableToc: true
-aliases:
-  - Lifecycle Home
-  - Lifecycle of a Project Index
-cssclasses: []
-h1: PMI Guide to the Lifecycle of a Project – Home
-course: cmpa3302
-filename: index.md
-role: index
-function: category-index
-shortcode: "[idx]"
 ---

 ## The Lifecycle of a Project – Home
  ![diagram of the Project lifecycle](lifecycle.jpg)] *A Project moves in a linear fashion, but the Phases can circle back on each other*